 The multiple sleep latency testing, also known as a nap study is similar to a PSG.
 In this test, the patient is scheduled for naps every 20 minutes.
 After an overnight PSG, the patient is made to go for a nap by being laid for 20 minutes with the intention of falling back to sleep.
 A technician will usually monitor the onset of sleep and most importantly the REM stage of sleep.
 This will generally be repeated after every 2 hours with an overall time period of 10 hours.
 These tests are especially useful in the diagnosis of hypersomnia, narcolepsy and extreme daytime sleepiness.

 Actigraphy is the monitoring of the patient’s sleep cycle using a wrist watch like device that measures the onset of the sleep cycle and the circadian rhythm.
 The monitoring may span from weeks to months.
 This test helps identify possible disruptions in the circadian rhythm seen in advanced sleep phase syndrome, delayed sleep phase syndrome and some types of insomnias.

 A sleep diary accounts for the written record of one’s sleep cycle and circadian rhythm.
 It is usually done in conjunction with an actigraphy test.
 The patient is asked to document the sleeping and waking time each day, the number of hours he or she sleeps, the number of naps and periods of somnolence and wakefulness throughout the day.
 Sometimes the patient may also record the amounts of caffeine or alcohol they consume throughout the day.

-Here are some of the diagnostic tests and details that you should ask from your doctor if you suffer from such sleeping disorders.
+Here are some of the diagnostic tests and details that you should ask your doctor if you suffer from such sleeping disorders.
 Moreover, you should also be careful when choosing a sleep clinic.
-Always visit those sleep study clinics MD that have the right tools and medical professionals to accurately diagnose your sleep problems to ensure a proper treatment.
+Always visit those sleep study clinics Bethesda MD that have the right tools and medical professionals to accurately diagnose your sleep problems to ensure a proper treatment.